Dany0343/Dany0343/README.md

 - 🌱 I’m currently learning **React, Algorithms and Rust**

-- 👯 I’m looking to collaborate on **Web projects, AI projects and Open Source projects**
+- 👯 I’m looking to collaborate on **Web projects, Data and AI projects and Open Source projects**

 - 👨‍💻 All of my projects are available at [https://github.com/Dany0343](https://github.com/Dany0343)